MIC-DKFZ/batchgenerators/Readme.md

 ## Release Notes
+(only highlights, not an exhaustive list)

+- 0.20.0: fixed an issue with MultiThreadedAugmenter not terminating properly after KeyboardInterrupt; Fixed an error with the number and order of samples being returned when pin_memory=True; Improved performance by always hiding process-process communication bottleneck through threading
 - 0.19.5: fixed OMP_NUM_THREADS issue by using threadpoolctl package; dropped python 2 support (threadpoolctl is not available for python 2)
 - 0.19: